zachvalenta/jvns.ca/source/_posts/2016-10-02-i-just-want-to-run-a-container.markdown

 * software around the OCI standard is evolving but it's not there yet

-As far as I can tell running containers without using Docker or Kubernetes or anything is totally possible today, but it’s definitely not as simple as "just run a container".
+As far as I can tell running containers without using Docker or Kubernetes or anything is totally possible today, but no matter what tools you use it’s definitely not as simple as "just run a container".
 Either way going through all these steps helps me understand what the actual components of running a container are and what all these different pieces of software are trying to do.

 This landscape is pretty confusing but I think it’s not impossible to understand!
 There are only a finite number of different pieces of software to figure out the role of :)